Presidency of Benigno Aquino III: Infrastructure

 By the end of Aquino's term, only three of the 50 infrastructure projects under the PPP scheme have been completed.

 Insurgency

-Aquino rejected declaring a state of emergency amid the Moro National Liberation Front's attempted occupation of Zamboanga City in September 2013.
+Aquino rejected declaring a state of emergency amid the Moro National Liberation Front's (MNLF) attempted occupation of Zamboanga City in September 2013.

-Under the Aquino administration, the Philippine government signed in March 2014 a landmark peace agreement with the Moro Islamic Liberation Front (MILF); the peace deal granted mainly Muslim areas in the southern Mindanao region greater political autonomy in exchange for the MILF surrendering their weapons.
+Under the Aquino administration, the Philippine government heavily focused on pursuing peace talks with the Moro Islamic Liberation Front (MILF), signing in March 2014 a landmark peace agreement with the MILF.
+The peace deal granted mainly Muslim areas in the southern Mindanao region greater political autonomy in exchange for the MILF surrendering their weapons.
 Following the Mamasapano clash in Maguindanao which resulted in the deaths of 44 members of the Special Action Force (SAF) of the Philippine National Police in January 2015, public support for the passage of the Bangsamoro Basic Law, a bill establishing a Bangsamoro autonomous region, eroded; the law did not pass in the 16th Congress.

+In 2011, the Aquino administration began pursuing peace talks with the Communist Party of the Philippines-New People's Army-National Democratic Front of the Philippines (CPP-NPA-NDF) through the 2011 Oslo Joint Statement, which was mediated by the Royal Norwegian Government.
+By February 2013, as a precondition to continuing the peace talks, the CPP-NPA-NDF demanded that the Philippine government release 18 of its high-level consultants and stop the military's Oplan Bayanihan counterinsurgency program.
+The Aquino administration rejected the imposition of the preconditions, questioning the leftist group as a reliable partner in negotiations.
+Counter-insurgency efforts continued, leading to the arrest of the CPP-NPA chairman Benito Tiamzon and his wife, CPP-NPA secretary-general Wilma on March 22, 2014.
+The Philippine government and the CPP-NPA ended their ceasefire agreement on January 20, 2015, days before the Mamasapano clash.

 Telecommunications

 Prompted by clamors for a government agency that will focus in handling information and communications technology affairs, Aquino, in May 2016, signed a law creating the Department of Information and Communications Technology.

 On August 14, 2010, Aquino directed the Department of Transportation and Communications (DOTC) and the National Telecommunications Commission (NTC) to fully implement Executive Order No. 255, issued on July 25, 1987, by former President Corazon Aquino, requiring all radio stations to broadcast a minimum of four original Filipino musical compositions every hour.
 In an effort to get feedback from people, Aquino launched his official presidential website on August 16, 2010.